Newtown area graffiti and street art: Works no longer extant

-For many years since the 1970s, a strip of land along both sides of Erskineville Road, extending east from King St., was reserved by the NSW Department of Main Roads as part of a plan to build a large arterial road through the area.
-This scheme was eventually abandoned after the imposition of Green Bans by the Builders Labourers Federation (BLF), which effectively stopped all work on the planned road; although, a number of shops and houses along the street were demolished.
-This struggle is now commemorated by Green Bans Park, located near the railway on Erskineville Rd.
+For many years since the 1970s, a strip of land along both sides of Erskineville Road, extending east from King Street, was reserved by the Department of Main Roads as part of a plan to build a large arterial road through the area.
+This scheme was eventually abandoned after the imposition of Green Bans by the Builders Labourers Federation, which effectively stopped all work on the planned road; although, a number of shops and houses along the street were demolished.
+This struggle is now commemorated by Green Bans Park, located near the railway on Erskineville Road.
 The park is located on land that was formerly occupied by buildings that were demolished to make way for the proposed road.

 Prominent street art pieces and large murals that are no longer extant include: